junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 ♦ Folic Acid (folicin), for pregnant women

-♦ Iron (ferrous sulfate, etc.)—especially for pregnant women.
+♦ Iron (ferrous sulfate, etc.), especially for pregnant women.

 (For people with anemia, multi-vitamin pills do not have enough iron to help much.
 Iron pills are more helpful.)